elliottech/lighter-go/README.md

 The [Python SDK](https://github.com/elliottech/lighter-python) offers support for HTTP and WebSocket functionality as well as [examples](https://github.com/elliottech/lighter-python/tree/main/examples) on how to generate the API keys, how to create and cancel orders, generate AUTH tokens for various HTTP/WS endpoints which require them.

 All generated shared libraries follow the naming convention `lighter_signer_{os}_{arch}` where os is linux/windows/darwin and arch is amd64(x86) or arm64.\
-The build can be found in the release notes.\
+The build & accompanying `.h` files can be found in the release notes [here](https://github.com/elliottech/lighter-go/releases).\
 If you'd like to compile your own binaries, the commands are in the `justfile`.